Cpn induced secondary porphyria

 For those already in treatment, to have a rough idea if treatment is overloading them with porphyrigens Dr. Stratton has noted this "Poor Man's Test" of secondary porphyria:

-"Poor Man's" Porphyrin Test According to Chuck Strattonii: If people notice dark urine after taking metronidazolei, have them put their urine in a clear glass container and place it outdoors in the sun for several hours.
+"Poor Man's" Porphyrin Test According to Chuck Strattoni: If people notice dark urine after taking metronidazolei, have them put their urine in a clear glass container and place it outdoors in the sun for several hours.
 If the color gets darker (i.e., copper-purple color), then it is due to porphyrins.
 This is the "poor man's porphyrin test".

-Because secondary porphyria is so common in Cpn infections, Dr. Stratton recommends treating for it almost as a matter of course prior to initiating a CAPi's, and continuing treatment for it during the whole process of treatment.
+Because secondary porphyria is so common in Cpn infections, Dr. Stratton recommends treating for it almost as a matter of course prior to initiating a CAP's, and continuing treatment for it during the whole process of treatment.
 This involves:

 Excerpted from: THERAPY OF CHRONIC CHLAMYDIAL INFECTIONS INCLUDING THEIR ASSOCIATED PORPHYRIA AND VITAMIN B12 DEFICIENCY: SEVENTH VERSION